Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 - it uses an ability (note: not all abilities exhaust the unit).
 - it counterattacks.

 A unit loses its exhausted status at the end of any player's turn.
+Losing the exhausted status is referred as *activating*.

 ## Combat

 When attacking, a unit deals damage to it equals to its attack, then, if able, the defender will counter attack, doing the same.

-An exhausted unit will not counterattack
+An exhausted unit will not counterattack.
+(Keep in mind units activate at the start of **every** player turn, so attacking on your turn does not prevent you from counterattacking).

 A unit will counterattack even if the attacked reduced it's HP to 0.